marmelab/react-admin/docs/CreateEdit.md

 ![post edition form](./img/post-edition.png)

 **Tip**: You might find it cumbersome to repeat the same input components for both the `<Create>` and the `<Edit>` view.
 In practice, these two views almost never have exactly the same form inputs.
-For instance, in the previous snippet, the `<Edit>` views show related comments to the current post, which makes no sense for a new post.
+For instance, in the previous snippet, the `<Edit>` view shows related comments to the current post, which makes no sense for a new post.
 Having two separate sets of input components for the two views is, therefore, a deliberate choice.
 However, if you have the same set of input components, export them as a custom Form component to avoid repetition.

 React-admin injects a few props to the `create` and `edit` views: the `resource` name, the `basePath` (the root URL), the `permissions`, and, in the case of the `edit` view, the record `id`.
 That's why you need to pass the `props` to the `<Create>` and `<Edit>` components.